 Julie Thompson, registered dietitian with the British Dietetic Association and co-author of the new IBS guidelines comments: “this is a progressive time for research into IBS and the growing evidence around the A1, A2 beta casein proteins and their impact on digestion was deemed important enough to include in the discussion of the BDA’s recent report”.

-In October 2016, The Functional Gut Clinic selected 12 of their patients diagnosed with IBS to participate in a cows’ milk trial to see if the A2 protein was kinder on the stomach than the A1 protein.
-This trial demonstrated that the issues with dairy could in fact be specific to the A1 milk protein that’s found in regular cows’ milk.
+In October 2016, The Functional Gut Clinic selected 12 of their patients diagnosed with IBS to participate in a cows’ milk trial to see if milk with only the A2 protein was easier to digest than milk which contained the A1 protein.
+This trial demonstrated that their issues with dairy could in fact be specific to the A1 milk protein that’s found in regular cows’ milk.

 Many people say that their IBS symptoms get worse when they have milk and often self-diagnose or consider themselves lactose intolerant.
 However, according to Ms. Thompson “some people with IBS still report problems on consumption of lactose free milk, suggesting it could be a reaction to the A1 beta-casein protein in this group of individuals.
 We welcome further research into this topic, specifically in IBS.”

 A simple switch to a milk that is free from the A1 protein could help many IBS patients manage their symptoms.

 “I have been on a2 for 5 days now and it’s fantastic, I was seeing a dietitian who put me on a lactose free diet because of IBS, I still was suffering, so I came across this a2 milk whilst browsing for an alternative to lacto free, and I’ve felt a difference almost immediately.
 No more bloating and stopped feeling sick.
 Great milk, thank you x”

 a2 Milk™ and Intolerant Gourmand bring you a weeks worth of IBS friendly, A1 protein free recipes.